backstage/backstage/docs/features/software-catalog/well-known-relations.md

 A relation denoting a dependency on another entity.

-This relation is a general expression of being in need of that other entity for your functioning.
+This relation is a general expression of being in need of that other entity for an entity to function.
 It can for example be used to express that a website component needs a library component as part of its build, or that a service component uses a persistent storage resource.

 ### `parentOf` and `childOf`